logo

 SQL CASE Tutorial With Examples

-The statement in SQL allows you to shape, transform, and manipulate data based on specified conditions.
-It's a powerful tool that lets you customize query results, create new categories, and apply conditional logic.
+The statement in SQL allows you to shape, transform, manipulate, and filter data based on specified conditions.
+It's a conditional expression tool that lets you customize query results, create new categories, and apply conditional logic.

-The statement goes through the specified conditions one by one and returns a value when it encounters the first true condition.
-If no condition is met, the clause is used to provide a default value.
+The statement evaluates the specified conditions sequentially and returns a value when it encounters the first true condition.
+If none of the conditions are met, the clause provides a default value.

 In this tutorial, we'll explore different ways of using the statement with the dataset.
 This dataset contains information about Marvel Avengers actors and their associated social media presence.